 Fasting can help prevent cancer

-That may sound too good to be true, but fasting can actually help reduce the growth of tumors and the spread of cancer throughout the body.
+That may sound too good to be true, but fasting can help reduce the growth of tumors and the spread of cancer throughout the body.
 We have also seen earlier that fasting helps the body remove some toxins from the cells.

-The lack of toxic substances in the cells reduces the risk of cancer in the cells.
+The lack of toxic substances in the cells reduces the risk of cancer the cells.
 Fasting can also be very helpful for people receiving chemotherapy.
 It can help suppress many of the negative side effects associated with chemotherapy.

 Since fasting also helps boost your immune system, it can help fight some of these side effects.
 A study by researchers from the University of Southern California found evidence that fasting is beneficial for patients receiving chemotherapy.

 Several other tests have also shown that fasting is good for preventing or fighting cancer.
 A study conducted by a Brazilian university on rats found that intermittent fasting can help prevent tumor formation.